lfiolhais/dumptruckrss/README.md

 ```
 Check the help flag (`-h`) for more options on the description and title queries.

-To download all episodes 1 to through 20.
+To download episodes 1 to 20.
 ```
 dumptruckrss -u FEED -o FOLDER -q number:[1-20] download
 ```